Ian Hamilton (British Army officer): Gallipoli campaign

-From left to right: Admiral Sir Roger Keyes, Vice-Admiral John de Robeck, General Sir Ian Hamilton (his disabled left hand clearly visible), Major General Walter Braithwaite, Hamilton’s chief of staff, on board HMS Triad.
+From left to right: Admiral Sir Roger Keyes, Vice-Admiral John de Robeck, General Sir Ian Hamilton (his disabled left hand clearly visible), Major General Walter Braithwaite, Hamilton's chief of staff, on board HMS Triad.

 Starting on 19 February 1915, British and French warships attempted to take the strait using naval power alone but failed after an abortive attack foundered upon sea mines.
 Lord Kitchener then decided that an invasion by troops of the Gallipoli peninsula would be required to support the naval operation with a land campaign, led by Hamilton, who became responsible for organising landings there.
 Hamilton had no specialised landing craft, the disparate troops he had been given had no training for seaborne operations, and supplies for the army had been packed in ways which made them difficult to access for landings.
 Hamilton believed that the Royal Navy would make further attacks during his campaign; realising its likely losses, however, and fundamentally opposing the idea that tactical losses of its ships in the operation was an acceptable price to pay, the Royal Naval high command declined to mount another attack.

+The main landings took place on 25 April 1915, the 29th Division going ashore at Cape Helles and the Australian and New Zealand Army Corps at Anzac Cove.
+The operation made little progress and incurred heavy casualties; Hamilton nevertheless remained optimistic and opposed moves in London to evacuate.

-With the Gallipoli campaign stalled, Hamilton was recalled to London on 16 October 1915, effectively ending his military career.
+With the campaign stalled, Hamilton was recalled to London on 16 October 1915, effectively ending his military career.
+He was replaced by General Sir Charles Monro, who recommended evacuation.

 Later life

-In retirement, Hamilton was a leading figure in the ex-servicemen organization, the British Legion, holding the position of Scottish President.
+In retirement, Hamilton was a leading figure in the ex-servicemen organisation, the British Legion, holding the position of Scottish President.
 He was also a founding member and vice-president of the Anglo-German Association in 1928, which worked to promote rapprochement between Britain and Germany.
-He maintained a relationship with the Association after Adolf Hitler's rise to power, described himself as "an admirer of the great Adolph Hitler", and dismissed Mein Kampf as a "youthful excess".
+He maintained a relationship with the Association after Adolf Hitler's rise to power, described himself as "an admirer of the great Adolph Hitler", and dismissed Mein Kampf as a product of Hitler's youth.
 (In the historian Ian Kershaw's view, however, Hamilton was a pillar of the British Imperial power establishment and not a Nazi supporter, despite his early apparent approval for much of what the early manifestation of Nazi Germany proclaimed).
 In 1934, at the age of 81, Hamilton was filmed as part of a war documentary film called Forgotten Men.